forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 DP: A `'*'`either matches empty or "swallows" one more character.
 Backtracking + Greedy: Every time we go into a dead end, we come back to the last `'*'` to make it "swallow" one more character.

+**81\.
+Search in Rotated Sorted Array II**: A follow up to "33\.
+Search in Rotated Sorted Array", where the array may contain duplicates.

+First, eliminate duplicates from the beginning.
+The rest is the same as "33\.
+Search in Rotated Sorted Array".

 **128\.
 Longest Consecutive Sequence**: Find the length of the longest consecutive elements sequence of an array of integers.